haviad/copilot-orchestra/README.md

 - **⏸️ Mandatory Pause Points** - Built-in stops for plan approval and phase commits keep you in control of the development process.
 - **🔄 Iterative Cycles** - Each implementation phase follows the complete cycle: implement → review → commit before proceeding to the next phase.
 - **💎 Keeps Context Concise** - The majority of the work is done in dedicated subagents, each with its own context window and dedciated prompt.
 This helps reduce hallucinations as the context window fills up.
+- **🚀 MCP Elicitation (Optional)** - Inline user approvals during pause points via Model Context Protocol, transforming multi-session workflows into seamless conversations.

 ## Architecture Overview

-The Orchestra system consists of four specialized agents:
+The Orchestra system consists of four specialized agents and an optional MCP server for enhanced workflow:

 ### Conductor Agent
 - `Conductor.agent.md` - Main orchestration agent that manages the complete development cycle.